 - Explain the reflection techniques used in the course as part of student assessment.

-- Community Needs/Engagement: Degree to which the service component addresses community-identified needs, issues, and/or organizational goals.
+- Community Needs/Engagement: Degree to which the service component addresses community-identified needs, issues, and/or the organizational goals.

 - Sustainability: Level at which the class can be used as a model for successful service learning class integration in the course-specific discipline.
 Additionally, explain if expansion of the CSL initiative across campus is also part of the goals, explain components.

-- Evaluation: Describe sample ways the impact and outcome of service learning will be an effective pedagogy.
-(Note: Indicate if you are willing to use any of the new interdisciplinary service learning outcomes (encouraged not required.)
-See ICCE 2.0 Strategic Plan, p.
-8. A student survey has been created via Qualtrics for this purpose and was first launched fall 2019.
+Evaluation: Describe sample ways the impact and outcome of service learning will be an effective pedagogy.
+Note: Indicate if you are willing to use any of the new interdisciplinary service learning outcomes (encouraged but not required).

 - Preference will be given to applicants who will offer service-learning opportunities to lower-division students.

-Note: In alignment with University course revision deadlines, if your course is currently not “CSL designated”, the earliest to obtain this designation is fall 2020.
-An “officially designated CSL course” is defined as a course that has an approved CSL designation on file with the University Curriculum office and is stated in the SF State Bulletin as “[CSL may be an option]”.
+Note: In alignment with University course revision deadlines, if your course is currently not “CSL designated”, the earliest to obtain this designation is spring 2020 (for summer 2020 and fall 2020 course implementation).
+An “officially designated CSL course” is defined as a course that has been reviewed leading to an approved CSL designation on file with the University Curriculum office; the class is then stated in the SF State Bulletin as “[CSL may be an option]”.
 For more information, please visit: CSL Course Designation

 Service learning offers students the chance to link academic study and course credit with community involvement and critical reflection.
 Students enrolled in a course offering a community service learning opportunity split their time between classroom instruction, service in the community, and reflection upon the service experience.
 Service learning is an instructional method that combines formal coursework with thoughtfully organized community service experiences and utilizes the service experience as a course “text” for both academic learning and civic learning.
 Service-learning courses address community-identified needs while helping students meet academic, social and civic learning goals.